 In our world today, there is a lot of unhealthy masculine and unhealthy feminine energy – and I believe it is because we are not, on a collective level, following our true needs and essence of our being – and as such, the polarity has been reversed.
 In a way, we are forced to be something we are not, go against our nature, and this creates problems in relationships.
 For example, when masculine energy is unhealthy, overused or unbalanced, people become critical, judgemental, angry, controlling, dominating, irrational, possessive, jealous, abusive, materially obsessed, unaffectionate and emotionally cold.
 And if masculine energy is unbalanced – then automatically, the feminine energy will be unbalanced, as both are part of one, within and without.

 When a woman is with a man who doesn’t make her feel safe, protected and lacks other healthy masculine traits, she will inevitably feel alone.
 This in turn will make her feel that all the pressure is on her and she will start armouring up.
 Eventually this may lead to repulsion, loss of respect, or passive aggressiveness towards her partner.
 “Why would she need him anyway, if she is already providing for herself?
-Why would she nurture him in her femininity, gentleness and sensuality if all her energy is focused on her root chakra?”
+How would she nurture him in her femininity, gentleness and sensuality if all her energy is focused on providing, surviving and worrying?”

 Women need to feel safe, and this refers to both emotional and physical safety.